bachihellen/bachihellen/README.md

 - 👋 olá,meu nome é hellen ;)
 - 👀 Eu estou aprendendo atualmente a programar jogos no Scratch e JavaScript
 - 🌱 Tenho 15 years
-- 💞️ Gosto de mim
+- 💞️ Gosto de jogar bola, correr...
-- 📫 Sou limda
+- 📫

 <!---
 bachihellen/bachihellen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.